 For students working toward licensure in secondary education, careful and early planning in consultation with the Department of Education and the academic advisor is essential.
 These programs may require work beyond the normal four years.
 For students in the Integrated Social Studies teaching licensure program, 12 hours at the 300 and 400 level satisfy major requirements.

-To declare a history major, download the declaration of major form here: HS major app.pdf.
-Bring it to the department secretary or chair along with a degree evaluation printed from Banner, and that’s it!
+To declare a history major, complete the declaration of major form here.
+Bring a copy to the department secretary or chair along with a degree evaluation printed from Banner, and that’s it!